This blog discusses ideas and concepts that I am currently thinking about for my book on Hyponoetics as an integral philosophy of mind and matter.

 ἡ γὰρ βούλησις ὄρεξις ὅταν δὲ κατὰ λογισμὸν κινῆται, καὶ κατὰ βούλησιν κινεῖται.

-[De Anima, 433a 23]
+[De Anima, 433a 23](For will is a form of appetite/desire, when appetite/desire moves according to reason and is moved according to will.)

 While for Aristotle and the Stoics, βούλησις is an activity of reason and not a distinct part of the mind, Augustine and the later Scholastics, defined 'voluntas' as a separate faculty: